Payarc/payarc-sdk/README.md

 ## Usage

 Before you can use the Payarc SDK, you need to initialize it with your API key and the URL base point.
 This is required for authenticating your requests and specifying the endpoint for the APIs.
 For each environment (prod, sandbox) both parameters have different values.
 This information should stay on your server and security measures must be taken not to share it with your customers.
 Provided examples use package `dotenv` to store this information and provide it on the constructor.
 It is not mandatory to use this approach as your setup could be different.
+In case you want to take benefits of candidate merchant functionality you need so called Agent identification token.
+This token could be obtained from the portal.

 ```bash
 npm install dotenv